chandraS/llm-ops/README.md

 # LLM Observability

-Provisions a Kubernetes cluster on Akamai Cloud (LKE) with vLLM, kube-prometheus-stack, KEDA, NVIDIA GPU operator, and a full set of Prometheus alerts and Grafana dashboards — all from a single `terraform apply`.
+Provisions LKE cluster on Akamai Cloud with vLLM, kube-prometheus-stack, KEDA, NVIDIA GPU operator, and a full set of Prometheus alerts and Grafana dashboards

 ## Architecture